 13.1 If by virtue of a Force Majeure Event, SQID (Affected Party) is wholly or partly prevented from performing any of its duties or obligations under the Merchant Agreement, then as soon as it is reasonably practicable after the Force Majeure Event has arisen, the Affected Party shall give the other party written notice of:

 (i) the particulars of the Force Majeure Event;

 (ii) the duties or obligations which the Affected Party is precluded from performing (Affected Obligations);

-(iii) the extent to which the Affected Party reasonably believes that the Force Majeure Event will prevent the performance of the Affected Obligations (Notified Extent); and
+(iii) the extent to which the Affected Party reasonably believes that the Force Majeure Event will prevent the performance of the Affected Obligations (Notified Extent);

 (iv) the expected duration of any delay in the performance of the Affected Obligations.

 13.2 If an Affected Party complies with the requirements of clause 13.1, its obligations to perform the Affected Obligations will be suspended: